 We walked around to Saundersfoot beach then followed the coast path route on the main road out of the town towards The Glen, at the top of the hill overlooking Saundersfoot.
-There’s a great view from here across the Bay, the blustery conditions on the day creating multitudes of incoming waves with white crests rolling onto the wide golden sands.
+From the roadside offers a great view across the wide beach and Bay, the blustery conditions on the day creating quite a scene of white crest waves rolling onto Saundersfoot’s golden sands.

-From The Glen, the path becomes a rough stony track through Rhode Wood and there’s quite a climb uphill to high ground and then continues through Swallow Tree Woods.
+At the end of The Glen, the path enters Rhode Wood and there’s quite a climb uphill to high ground on a rough stony track continuing through Swallow Tree Woods.
 As the path winds it’s way hugging the tops of heavily wooded cliffs there are occasional views of the sea and the rocky shoreline below.

 The path trails down to Swallow Tree Bay, a small scenic pebble cove with a little bit of history attached to this place.
 On a nearby bench is a commemorative plaque dedicated to the work of Lord Merthyr in creating the Pembrokeshire Coast Path and noting it was formally opened at this point by Wynford Vaughan Thomas in 1970.
 The path has since become one of the most highly rated walking routes in the world and I wonder how many thousands of people have passed by this point in the near 50 years since that date, thanks to those visionaries who planned the National trail all those years ago.

 There’s another climb uphill before reaching a break in the trees at a high point which offers a fine panoramic view of Saundersfoot Bay and Wiseman’s Bridge in the distance.